These cowboy boot sandals started as a joke, but they’re flying off shelves

 I keep writing about ugly shoes, hoping that I have seen the worst of it.
 But no. They keep coming.
 And in today’s chapter of the ugliest shoes ever invented, I present you with Cowboy Boot Sandals.

-Ok, ok.
+Okay, okay.
 I understand the logic here.
 You love your cowboy boots.
 They’re so snazzy and go with all your outfits.
 But yeah, the downside is that it’s freaking hot right now, so your feet feel like they are in a compact leather sauna.
 And also, if you’ve just dropped $40 on a pedicure, you want to look country, but you also want to show off your toes.
 It’s a real problem.

 That’s why one former sheriff, 31-year-old Scotty Franklin, decided to innovate on the design of the cowboy boot, by creating a sandal version.
 Missouri-based Franklin actually made his first pair for himself six years ago because he’s a bit of a joker, according to CNBC.
 But then he realized that his friends were seriously interested in getting their hands on a pair for themselves and were willing to pay big bucks for it.